hdShang/arxiv-daily/docs/cs-LG/2025-05-01/papers/250500337v1-t2vphysbench-a-first-principles-benchmark-for-physical-consistency-i.md

 ---
 layout: default
-title: T2VPhysBench: A First-Principles Benchmark for Physical Consistency in Text-to-Video Generation
+title: "T2VPhysBench: A First-Principles Benchmark for Physical Consistency in Text-to-Video Generation"
 ---

 # T2VPhysBench: A First-Principles Benchmark for Physical Consistency in Text-to-Video Generation